Psaronius

-Psaronius was a Marattialean tree fern which grew to 10m in height, and is associated with leaves of the organ genus Pecopteris and other extinct tree ferns.
+Psaronius is an extinct genus marattialean tree fern which grew to 10m in height, and is associated with leaves of the organ genus Pecopteris and other extinct tree ferns.
 Originally, Psaronius was a name for the petrified stems, but today the genus is used for the entire tree fern.
 Psaronius tree fern fossils are found from the Carboniferous through the Permian.

 Etymology

 The word Psaronius comes from the Greek ψαρονιος (psaronius, precious stone) the root of which is ψαρον (psaron, a starling bird.]

 The stone was used for ornamental purposes in Europe and acquired the name for its resemblance to the speckled pattern of the starling.
 In Germany, the stone was called staarstein.
 And in English, it was called either starry-stone or starling stone.

 Description

 Like many extinct trees, psaronius is known by various individual fossil parts that are not always found together.
 The main parts include: the root mantle, the stem, the fronds, the coziers (fiddleheads), and leaves with spores.